taw10/crystfel/doc/articles/speed.rst

 search algorithm instead of ``peakfinder8`` without compromising on the results.

-The speed of ``peakfinder8`` can be improved with option ``indexamajig --peakfinder8-fast``, which tells CrystFEL to pre-calculate some structures.
+The speed of ``peakfinder8`` can be improved with option ``indexamajig --peakfinder8-fast``, which tells CrystFEL to pre-calculate some values.
 This is only possible with a static detector geometry (see below).

 Choose the fastest indexing algorithms